The Complete Guide to Getting Started with the NetSuite API

 In case you're interested in going deeper into PO matching, here's a detailed guide we published on PO matching.

-How to use NetSuite API calls in an application
+How to Use the NetSuite API in your Application

 While you can test API calls in Postman, you will need a more organized way to interact with the NetSuite API and actually store and use the data you fetch.